Richmond Mall

-Richmond Mall, formerly Richmond Square, is a shopping mall in Richmond, Indiana, United States.
-Opened in 1964, the mall features two anchor stores: Dillard's and Dunham's Sports, with two vacant anchors previously occupied by JCPenney and OfficeMax.
-Hull Property Group is manager and owner of the mall.
+Richmond Mall, formerly Richmond Square Mall, is an enclosed shopping mall in Richmond, Indiana, United States.
+Developed by the Edward J. DeBartolo Corporation, the mall opened on May 12, 1966, with Montgomery Ward, JCPenney, Woolworth, and Kroger as its original anchor stores.
+The mall became Richmond's primary shopping destination as numerous retailers relocated from the city's downtown business district.
+It is currently owned and managed by Hull Property Group and is anchored by Dillard's and Dunham's Sports.

+After remaining largely stable for several decades, the mall began to decline in the early 2000s following the closure of several anchor stores and national retailers, including Montgomery Ward, Sears, JCPenney, and OfficeMax.
+Hull Property Group acquired the property in 2015, renovated portions of the mall, and renamed it Richmond Mall in 2018.
+Despite efforts to attract new tenants, the mall has continued to experience declining occupancy, leaving two former anchor spaces vacant.

 History

+Planning

 Edward J. DeBartolo Corporation, a shopping mall development company based out of Youngstown, Ohio, first announced plans to build a mall in Richmond, Indiana, in 1963.
-These plans were held up for two years due to community opposition toward the land on US 40 east of town being rezoned for a shopping mall, but the decision to build was upheld by the Court of Appeals of Indiana.
+These plans were delayed for two years due to community opposition toward the land on US Route 40 east of town being rezoned for a shopping mall, but the decision to build was upheld by the Court of Appeals of Indiana.
 The DeBartolo corporation began groundbreaking in May 1965, by which point the company had confirmed a number of tenants.
 These included three anchor stores (Woolworth, JCPenney, and Montgomery Ward), as well as a Kroger supermarket and a Thrift Drug pharmacy, with approximately 30 inline stores contained in an enclosed mall.
 Representatives of DeBartolo considered the mall an unusual development at the time, as Richmond was one of the smallest communities in which they had ever developed an enclosed shopping center.

+Opening

 Montgomery Ward was the first store to open, doing so on March 3, 1966.
 The rest of the mall officially opened on May 12 of the same year.
-Among the stores open for business that day were JCPenney, Thrift Drug, Woolworth, Kroger, Jo-Ann Fabrics, Thom McAn, and Paul Harris clothing store.
-Opening later in the month were MCL Cafeterias, Zales Jewelers, and a Household Finance office.
+Among the stores open for business that day were JCPenney, Thrift Drug, Woolworth, Kroger, JoAnn Fabrics, Thom McAn, and Paul Harris clothing store.
+Opening later in the month were MCL Cafeterias, Zales, and a Household Finance office.
 The mall's enclosed concourse featured live plants and wooden benches.
 Its parking lots provided more than 3,000 spaces, with three different entrances off US 40.
-The 100000 sqft JCPenney was the chain's fourth location in town, replacing a store downtown which had been operational since 1943.
+The 100000 sqft JCPenney was the chain's fourth location in Richmond, replacing a store downtown which had been operational since 1943.
 Kroger, Montgomery Ward, Moore's Auto Supply, Household Finance, Thom McAn, Neumode Hosiery, and Schiff's Shoes were among the tenants to relocate from downtown Richmond to the mall.
-Despite this, Woolworth chose to keep its store in downtown Richmond open while also operating at the mall.
+In contrast, Woolworth operated a store in the mall in conjunction with its downtown location.
 The Woolworth store at Richmond Square, consisting of 25000 sqft, also featured a 94-seat diner.
 In addition, the mall's Thrift Drug location was their first in Indiana.